Rubio91147/holbertonschool-shell/init_files_variables_and_expansions/README.md

 Create a script that creates a new global variable.
 Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
-Write a script that displays the result of BREATH to the power LOVE
+Write a script that displays the result of BREATH to the power LOVE Create a script that prints all possible combinations of two letters, except oo Write a script that prints a number with two decimal places, followed by a new line.